A hyperelastic oscillatory Couette system: Introduction

+We report (semi-)analytical solutions of a minimal, yet representative problem involving a visco-hyperelastic solid material layer sandwiched between two fluid layers, in turn confined by two long planar walls that undergo oscillatory motion~(\cref{fig:setup}).
+We are motivated by the ubiquity and relevance of coupled interactions between viscous fluid and visco-hyperelastic solids in engineering and biology~\cite{dowell2001modeling, grotberg2004biofluid,dong2011elastohydrodynamic,heil2011fluid,barthes2016motion}.
+Despite the numerous efforts to investigate this class of systems across modalities (theory, simulations, experiments) and applications, from vesicle transport~\cite{pozrikidis2003modeling,vlahovska2007dynamics}, pulmonary~\cite{grotberg2004biofluid,heil2008mechanics}, esophageal~\cite{kou2017simulation} or cardio-vascular systems~\cite{li2013continuum,bodnar2014fluid}, biolocomotion~\cite{argentina2007settling,gazzola2015gait,tytell2016role}, microfluidics~\cite{wang2019theory, christov2021soft}, drag reduction or energy harvesting~\cite{alben2002drag,alben2004flexibility,argentina2005fluid,bhosale2020bending}, there is a perhaps surprising paucity of rigorous, analytical benchmarks that capture, in a minimal setting, tightly coupled, interfacially-driven dynamics between hyperelastic solids and shearing fluids.
+Such solutions are important to characterize relevant spatio-temporal scales, non-dimensional parameters and solution sensitivity, which are necessary for building intuition into practical flow--structure interaction problems.

+Our setup, inspired by~\citet{sugiyama2011full}, caters to these requirements by coupling an incompressible Newtonian fluid to an incompressible density-mismatched visco-hyperelastic solid made of neo-Hookean and generalized Mooney--Rivlin materials, using a single, well-defined interface.
+By analyzing the flow field at this interface, we can understand the degree of dynamic coupling and mechanisms at play.
+This analysis is possible because in our setup the governing equations reduce to the simplest possible case of single dimension, while identically satisfying constraints of incompressibility.
+This results in decoupled algebraic equations which we solve to derive rigorous, analytical solutions.
+These solutions help isolate the spatio-temporal scales at play, and study parametric effects.

+We begin by providing a detailed derivation of the flow solution, first in the case of a neo-Hookean solid, which in the limit of zero solid elasticity is shown to be consistent with classical multiphase Stokes--Couette flow solutions~\cite{landau1987theoretical,sim2006stratified,leclaire2014unsteady}.
+We then investigate the parametric impact of solid elasticity and fluid viscosity, and provide intuition for the observed results, using wave and boundary layer theory.
+These results are contextualized using applications in bio-engineering, from synovial joint mechanics to elastometry.
+During these parametric variations, we discover regimes marked by unusually high solid displacements, which we attribute to elastic, standing wave harmonics.
+We then carry forth our analysis from neo-Hookean solids to generalized Mooney--Rivlin solids, where closed-form solutions are no longer available.
+Here, to gain intuition into non-linear effects, we derive and analyze a semi-analytical solution.

+Our setup also serves as a useful benchmark for validating fluid--elastic structure interaction and multiphase simulation codes, towards which we highlight challenging parameter sets, and comparisons with direct numerical simulations~\cite{bhosale2021remeshed}.
+Finally, to further build intuition, we provide an interactive, online sandbox and open-source our code.

-The work is organized as follows: governing equations are described in \cref{sec:gov}; the problem setup is introduced in \cref{sec:setup}; simplification of the governing equations, solution representations and (semi-)analytical solutions are discussed in \cref{bmk2_derivation}; finally, concluding remarks are provided in \cref{sec:conc}.
+The work is organized as follows: the problem setup and governing equations are introduced in~\cref{sec:gov}; simplifications and analytical solutions for neo-Hookean solids are discussed in \cref{sec:bmk2_derivation} with the corresponding system behavior presented in~\cref{sec:nh_behavior}; ~\mbox{(semi-)}analytical solutions for Mooney--Rivlin materials and their interpretation are presented in \cref{sec:mr_solution};~concluding remarks are provided in \cref{sec:conc}.